Duke-PL-Course/duke-pl-course.github.com/source/resources/index.markdown

 You should be set after the script completes.

+If you are interested in what the install script is doing, you can view the source [here](https://gist.github.com/4536661).

 <h3 id="windows">Windows</h3>

 Since many of the languages can't run natively on Windows, we have created a Virtual Machine for you to use.
 Follow the instructions in [this post]() to set it up.